-Formal development of implementation strategies begins following approval of the July revised version of the MERR Plan, and will be accomplished through a collaborative process involving the Council and its regional partners.
-The Council anticipates completion of the Implementation Strategies by 2014.
-The resources available for developing these implementation strategies will vary and will be discussed as needed.
+Development of implementation strategies begins following approval of the July version of the Draft MERR Plan.
+The Council encourages a collaborative process involving fish and wildlife managers.
+The Implementation Strategies will be completed by 2014.
+The resources required for developing each implementation strategy will vary and will be discussed as needed.